-After passing candidacy, students are eligible to sign up for two semester hours of thesis work (ART 699).
+After passing candidacy, thesis works involves developing a body of Visual Art along with a supporting written thesis paper.
+Students are eligible to sign up for two semester hours of thesis work (ART 699).
 The two hours of credit will be awarded by the student's thesis chair.
 To receive credit, students must:

 - Please see document: Important information regarding the constitution of Thesis Committees

 - Meet at least twice with this committee during the fall semester and four times during the spring semester;

 - Begin writing a thesis paper in the fall semester to be completed in the spring semester;

 - Start developing a body of work in preparation for the final thesis exhibition.